STIXProject/java-stix/README.md

 http://www.gradle.org/installation

-to install gradle, or if use brew:
+to install gradle, or if you use brew:

     brew install gradle